Treatment

 The aim of maintenance treatment is to get rid of the few remaining leukaemia cells.
 As well as keep the leukaemia away and prevent it from coming back (relapse).

 Chemotherapy is the main treatment.
+Children have this treatment as an outpatient.
 Some children also have blocks, called pulses, of steroids together with intravenous chemotherapy.
 The exact treatment they have depends on their risk group.

 Remember this is just a guide, your child’s consultant and clinical nurse specialist will give you a copy of the specific treatment plan for your child.

 Your child takes chemotherapy as tablets or a liquid every day during maintenance.
 This chemotherapy drug is called mercaptopurine, also known as 6 - MP.
 They take it once a day, at the same time each day.
-They need to swallow the tablet whole if possible with plenty of water.
+Your child should not take the mercaptopurine at the same time as milk or dairy products.
+They can take them 1 hour before or 2 hours after milk or dairy products.

 Once a week they have the chemotherapy drug methotrexate.
 It comes as a tablet or liquid.
 Many children take this on the same day each week to make it easy to remember.